worthbak/Clustering_MapKit_iOS11/README.md

 # Treasure_iOS
 An example app that demonstrates native annotation clustering in MapKit and iOS 11.
-Created to accompany this blog post: !!!!!
+Created to accompany this blog post: [Clustering with MapKit on iOS 11](https://medium.com/@worthbak/clustering-with-mapkit-on-ios-11-a578baada84a)

 The app should build without issue in Xcode 9.x - simply clone or download the repo and open the Xcode project.